jeebuscrossaint/compiler-in-go/README.md

 ## todo

-I will try to add incremental building, and a couple other features including printing to stdout every single command the program runs.
+I will try to add incremental building.

 #### naming